Overview

 - All medical personnel must wash their hands before and after examining the baby

-- Antibiotic administration if indicated
+- Antibiotic administration is indicated

 - Adequate feeds and fluids (follow protocol)

-- Treatment of associations e.g. Phototherapy for hyperbilirubinaemia
+- Treatment of associations, e.g. Phototherapy for hyperbilirubinaemia

 Discharge criteria

-Discharge from incubator if:
+Discharge from the incubator if:

-- Infant> 1750 grams with good suckling
+- Infant > 1750 grams with good suckling

 - Can maintain temperature outside the incubator